 Toronto Treble Voices (TTV)

-Established in September 2015 by Ivy Lo & Stephen Ho, 2 experienced choral conductors and music educators.
+Established by Ivy Lo & Stephen Ho, 2 experienced choral conductors and music educators.
 The mission of TTV is to provide professional choral training so that our children in Toronto can experience the beauty of harmony.
 TTV holds regular rehearsals during weekends in Markham area.
 Vocal techniques are taught through interactive activities with additional choral and ensemble trainings.
 A wide range of repertoire is introduced such as Hebrew, Latin, Russian and folksongs of other countries.
 With the purity of treble voices, TTV members are able to experience the natural beauty of harmony in music.

 Mr. Ho graduated from Hong Kong Baptist University with both Bachelor and Master of Arts degrees in music.
 He studied voice and conducting with Dr. Arlis Hiebert and toured around North America as soloist and chorister with the University Choir.
 He learned piano with late Mr. Yuen-Shun Shiu and obtained Licentiate Performer’s Diploma from Trinity College of Music (London) in 1989.